KochTobi/GildedRose/readme.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

 ## open points:
-* fix backstage pass tests
-* make backstage pass tests pass
-* refactor updateQuality method in GildedRose
-* implement conjured items
+* test sellin change for conjured items
-* ...
+* test conjured item with remaining sellin
+* test all item types for shared behaviour e.g. quality does not get smaller than 0

 Credits